microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### DISABLE_DEFAULT_OPTIONS

 Setting this flag disables the following default configure options provided by `vcpkg_make_configure`.
-Use this flag if you need full control over the configure command line.
+Use this flag only if you need complete control over the configure command line and want to specify all options manually.

 General Defaults:
 * --disable-silent-rules - Makes the build process output more verbose.